phofl/phofl.github.io/content/posts/cow_mechanism.md

 # How it works

-Let's look into how Copy-on-Write works and highlight some details that are good to know.
+Let's look into Copy-on-Write in more detail and highlight some facts that are good to know.
 This is the main part of this post and is fairly technical.

 Copy-on-Write promises that __any DataFrame or Series derived from another in__